Lemventory/stockpile/README.md

-# stockpile: Cannabis Dispensary Management System
+# stockpile: Inventory Management System

-A comprehensive full-stack web application for cannabis dispensary inventory, point-of-sale, and transaction management, utilizing PureScript for frontend development with Haskell backend services, all underpinned by a PostgreSQL database infrastructure.
+A comprehensive full-stack web application for Inventory inventory, point-of-sale, and transaction management, utilizing PureScript for frontend development with Haskell backend services, all underpinned by a PostgreSQL database infrastructure.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)